Score, concede, repeat: Man Utd's problems extend well beyond Ronaldo's goal drought

 However, it proved all too easy for the visitors to get through United’s backline.

-Indeed, a home side clearly lacking in confidence were lucky they didn't concede again, with Armando Broga and Stuart Armstrong causing all sorts of problems up front.
+Indeed, a home side clearly lacking in confidence were lucky they didn't concede again, with Armando Broja and Stuart Armstrong causing all sorts of problems up front.

 United had issues at the other end of the pitch, too.